cthoyt/cthoyt.github.io/_posts/2025-10-07-bridging-culture-and-chemistry.md

 for regular expression validation of identifiers internally, and without this update, the Iconclass source doesn't work!

-I would like to see a bit more ontologization of Iconclass in the graph - first, to have labels for all Iconclass entities.
-Second, some instance definitions, so I could do something more idiomatic than filtering by IRI prefix.

 ## Part 3: Bridging the Semantic Gap

 The next goal was to identify entries in Iconclass correspond to elements,